-In this lesson, you'll figure out how to manage aperture settings and depth of field to get the most from your landscapes, and you'll realize the benefits of focal points and vantage points.
+Landscapes are a pleasure to photograph, so you'll explore how to make landscape photos that are a pleasure to look at, too!
+In this lesson, you'll figure out how to manage aperture settings and depth of field to get the most from your landscapes, and then you'll realize the benefits of focal points and vantage points.
 You'll also receive some tips to help you spice up landscapes that are flat or lack obvious details.

-Then, learn the basics of photographing flowers, and then we'll move on to explore advanced techniques the pros use.
-You'll also gain an appreciation for the ways trees can communicate feeling and practice photographing them in a way that evokes the specific feeling of a season or place.
-You'll learn how to use your camera to compose photographs of large bodies of water (like oceans and lakes), and you'll receive fun tips for taking effective shots of streams and rivers.
+Water is a fun subject to photograph, but it does present some challenges that you'll tackle in this lesson.
+You'll learn how to use your camera to compose photographs of large bodies of water (like oceans and lakes), and then receive some fun tips for taking effective shots of streams and rivers.
 You'll also get better acquainted with your shutter-speed settings and practice controlling them to blur or freeze action to create interesting effects.

-In this lesson, we'll explore how to get the best photographs of large animals, whether domesticated or in the wild.
+Large animal photography, as you might expect, can be a lot of fun and very exciting!
+In this lesson, you'll explore how to get the best photographs of large animals, whether domesticated or in the wild.
 You'll photograph single animals, groups, and animals in zoos and other captive areas.
 You'll also learn how to get pets to cooperate for a photo shoot!

 Curt Simmons, B.A., M.Ed, is a best-selling author, trainer, and multi-media expert.
 He holds degrees in English and communication studies and has more than 10 years of experience teaching English and writing in the classroom.
 Additionally, Simmons has authored numerous books on a wide variety of technology topics and has been a technical editor for numerous other titles.

 There are no prerequisites to take this course.

 The instructional materials required for this course are included in enrollment and will be available online.

 Instructor-Led: A new session of each course begins each month.
 Please refer to the session start dates for scheduling.